^

 Among the contraindications:

-• hypervolemia and hydration;
+• hypervolemia and -hydration;

-• thrombocytopenia (platelet count is less than 80 × 109 / l);
+• thrombocytopenia (platelet count is less than 80×109/l);

 • DIC syndrome;

-• a tendency to show signs of allergies;
+• tendency to develop signs of allergy;

-Side effects Reopolyglyukin
+Side effects Reopolyglucin

 Overdose

-With intoxication, hypocoagulation or hypervolemia may develop.
+In case of intoxication, hypocoagulation or hypervolemia may develop.

-Symptomatic actions are performed.
+Symptomatic actions are carried out.

 Interactions with other drugs